briansloane/kss/SPEC.md

 }
 ```

-Each KSS documentation block consists of three parts: a description of what the element does or looks like, a list of modifier classes or pseudo-classes and how they modify the element, and a reference to the element's position in the styleguide.
+Each KSS documentation block consists of four parts: a description of what the element does or looks like, a list of modifier classes or pseudo-classes and how they modify the element, a one line example html and a reference to the element's position in the styleguide.

 ### The description section